Practical Documentary Filmmaking Foundation

 • Animation and motion graphics and how they can facilitate story

-• Guiding the audience with sound and music
+• Guiding the audience with score and sound design

 • Fresh eyes and feedback